benattali/airflow-with-docker/README.md

 Apache-Airflow (from here on forth, airflow) is a tool for automating scheduled pipelines.
 Many airflow beginners often struggle with using airflow within a docker environment.
 This repo shows a simple example of how to get airflow running with a couple of DAG's within docker.

 ## To run this example
-- First make sure Python and Pip are installed
+- First make sure Python, Pip, Docker, Docker Compose and Apache Airflow are installed
 - *OPTIONAL* I recommend creating a virtual environment in the root project and entering it
   - `pip install virtualenv` - install virtualenv
   - `cd root/path/of/project` - cd to the root of your project